Hardgainer Knowledge Base

 Markers to Identify MAV

-• Performance ↑: Reps/load go up at similar RIR (0–2), without technical drift.
+• Performance climbs: reps and load go up at a similar RIR (0–2), without technique drifting.

-• Fatigue under control: noticeable but not cumulatively escalating; sleep/appetite/libido largely stable.
+• Fatigue stays under control: it's noticeable but doesn't escalate week over week; sleep, appetite and libido stay largely stable.

 Safety

-In case of pain, injury or pre-existing conditions: obtain medical clearance before increasing volume/intensity.
+In case of pain, injury or pre-existing conditions: obtain medical clearance before increasing volume or intensity.

 Steering Logic: MEV → MAV → Deload

-• Entry near MEV: start with qualitatively strong sets; lock in technique & target muscle tension.
+• Entry near MEV: start with qualitatively strong sets and lock in technique and target-muscle tension before you even think about more volume.

-• Microprogression: increase sets/reps or load step by step, as long as performance & RIR stay stable.
+• Microprogression: increase sets, reps or load step by step — but only as long as performance and RIR stay stable.

-• Keep MAV phase short: 1–2 weeks „at the ceiling" are enough, then manage fatigue.
+• Keep the MAV phase short: one to two weeks „at the ceiling" are plenty; after that it's about managing fatigue actively.

-• Deload / MV reset: when fatigue accumulates, deload deliberately and if needed return to MV – then start a new build.
+• Deload or MV reset: when fatigue accumulates, deload deliberately and return to MV if needed — then a new build begins.

 Volume Zones – Orientation (per muscle/meso)